CRSAR currently has one EMBC recognized SAR Dog Team. The use and success of using dog teams on

-Potential handlers must be registered with Emergency Management British Columbia (EMBC) as an
+- Potential handlers must be registered with Emergency Management British Columbia (EMBC) as an

-All handlers must hold a valid First Aid Certificate or equivalent and must be in good physical condition, be competent in wilderness environments, and have a genuine interest in dogs and the SAR Dog program.
+- All handlers must hold a valid First Aid Certificate and must be in good physical condition, be competent in wilderness environments, extremely competent with navigation and communications, and have a

 RCMP or EMBC to work on a search under the direction of the RCMP Dog Team assigned to that search.

 CRSAR deploys K9 teams on a variety of SAR calls from missing persons to evidence searches, and our